uber/motif/README.md

 }
 ```

-The last step is to mark `MainScope`'s `Database` factory as public to indicate to Motif that it should be visible to child Scopes:
+To allow `ChildScope` access to `MainScope`'s `Database` instance we also need to mark `MainScope`'s `Database` factory as public to indicate to Motif that the dependency should be visible to descendant Scopes:
 <details>
 <summary>Notes for Dagger users...</summary>
 Motif considers depedencies private to the declaring Scope unless explicitly marked as `public`.
 This is different from Dagger's `@Subcomponents` which don't provide any built-in access control and expose all parent dependencies to descendant scopes by default.